 Column of Trajan and ruins of Trajan's Forum.
 The monstrosity to the right and behind is the Victor Emmanuel monument, built in the early 20th century to in honor of Italy's first king after reunification in 1870.
 (Photo from National Geographic)

-During the papacy of Gregory the Great (590-604) the first systematic steps towards recovery in the city occurred.
+The first systematic steps towards urban recovery occurred during the papacy of Gregory the Great (590-604).
 Some repairs were undertaken, the major streets and plazas were kept open and a few of the aqueducts and baths still functioned.
 The Forum of Trajan still saw some use and the former imperial palaces on the Palatine kept in some semblance of repair, though unused.

-It was probably Gregory who restarted a scaled down version of the old imperial welfare offices in the city where foodstuffs were doled out at the start of each month.
-These centers known as diaconiae, were scattered throughout the city with financial support coming from landholding set aside by the Church or from wealthy donors.
-The diaconie also served another audience, providing shelter and hospital services to the increasing number of religious pilgrims who visited the city beginning in the latter part of the 6th century and vastly increasing during the 7th and 8th centuries.
+It was probably Gregory who restarted a scaled down version of the old imperial welfare offices in the city at which food was doled out at the start of each month.
+These centers, known as diaconiae, were scattered throughout the city with financial support coming from landholding set aside by the Church or from wealthy donors.
+The diaconie also served another audience, providing shelter and hospital services to the increasing number of religious pilgrims who visited the city beginning in the latter part of the 6th century, and whose numbers greatly increased during the 7th and 8th centuries.
 Krautheimer describes them:

 The largest number came from among the peoples recently converted in the West.
 Franks, Irish and English, joined in the eighth century by Frisians and South Germans, struggled over the Alpine passes on foot or horseback . . .
 Hostels were set up in Provence and North Italy to shelter them on the road . . .The pilgrims consisted of bishops, clergy, monks and nuns, nobles and "ordinary folks in large numbers" making the perilous journey.
 Most only made the journey once.
 During the mid-9th century one of the child pilgrims was the young boy who became Alfred the Great, King of Wessex and victor over the Vikings.